Skip to main content

 value: '<gitlab-oauth2-client-secret>'

-# Using existing secret for license (uncomment if you use secret)
+# Using existing secret for configuration (uncomment if you use secret)

 #extraEnv: